briankoser/sfc-listeners-guide/episodes/0018-the-multiverse-notes-from-the-other-side.md

 # Main Topic
 Ben asks the listeners to keep track of the books Matt says he will read eventually.
-First one is {% work "The Hunger Games" %}. <q class="archivist inline">Matt listened to the audio book the month after this episode was recorded.</q>
+First one is {% work "The Hunger Games" %}. {% arc %}Matt listened to the audio book the month after this episode was recorded.{% endarc %}

 Is there an alternate universe where Jesus didn't die for us?
 Where Eve fell but Adam didn't?
 Where God never created humans?